Performing Arts Administration, MA

 The program develops leaders who understand and can manage the rapidly changing dimensions of 21st-century arts administration.
 Students within the program will take a broad range of courses in the areas of marketing, public relations, finance, development, technology, community engagement, organizational development, leadership, and facilities operations.
 Its unique nature lies in the hybrid structure of both online and in-person courses, as well as a faculty of expert practitioners, who are leading administrators with national and internationally prominent arts organizations.

 Applicants must hold an earned baccalaureate degree in a relevant field with a minimum undergraduate GPA of 3.0 on a 4.0 scale.
+Each applicant will be required to submit a resume and a Statement of Purpose describing their goals and aspirations and how this Prigram will help them achieve those goals.

 |ARTM 450||THE ARTISTIC COMPONENT||3|